ceeflames/Desktop-see.html/README.md

 # Password-Generator
-# Random password generator that combines digits and CAP for stronger passwords.
+# Random password generator
+# That combines both digits, CAP and signs for stronger passwords
+# Choose the lenght of your password.